Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 - Eggs: They build a custardy texture and create creaminess.

-How To Make Easy Homemade Lemon Curd
+How to Make Easy Homemade Lemon Curd

 Your mixture will be very runny, but it’s ok.
 Keep whisking at low heat; don’t be tempted to fasten the cooking process by turning the heat up.
 Otherwise, you’ll end up with lemony scrambled eggs instead.